 5.1 Each college shall have a PTE Committee consisting of at least three faculty members elected by the faculty of the college.
 The college PTE committee shall be as reflective as possible of the college's breadth of disciplines and fields of expertise.
 Ordinarily, at least three departments or sub-units of a college will be represented on the committee, and usually no more than one member of the same department may serve on the committee at one time.

 5.2 Only tenured faculty members who have completed three years of full-time appointment with the University and who have attained the rank of associate professor or above are eligible for election to a college or department PTE Committee.
-Faculty members being considered for promotion may not serve while under consideration.
+Prior to commencement of deliberations, the chair of any PTE committee must have received PTE committee training within the last three years, provided through the Office of the Provost.
+Faculty members and administrators being considered for promotion may not serve be involved in any candidate review and recommendation process, including the selection of external reviewers, while under consideration.

 5.3 The department and college PTE committees’ reviews and recommendations are part of a process of peer review.
 Thus, faculty holding academic administrative appointments, including those with interim status, are not eligible to serve. ("Academic administrative appointment" includes appointments as President, Provost, Vice President or Provost, Associate or Assistant Vice President or Provost, Dean, Associate or Assistant Dean, Department Chair or Head, Associate, Assistant or Vice Chair or Head, and any other administrators who supervise and/or evaluate other faculty.)
 Center or Program Directors who do not supervise and/or evaluate other faculty are eligible to serve.